 Anawim Thrift Store

 Fr.
 Frank Wittouck, SCJ, inspired the two-month effort, recruiting his "Anawim Angels" to mobilize volunteers to clean up, restore, and completely re-stock the 3,000 square foot structure, with David Young spearheading roof repairs and installation of shelves and light fixtures.
-Suzanne Young, the effervescent thrift store manager (and full time Angel) proudly offers a tour of the facility, its sizable clothing depot, with separate furniture display room, household goods and knick-knacks display areas, and even a small open office nook, a luxury to help those needing the Internet.
+Suzanne Young, the effervescent thrift store manager (and full time Angel) proudly offers a tour of the facility, its sizable clothing depot, with separate furniture display room, household goods and knick-knacks display areas, and even a small open office nook, a luxury of basic help with the Internet.
 In the storage/pricing area one meets the other practicing Angels: Giselda Chomer, Donna Jeansonne and Wendy Clark, who gathered church friends to form a band to play the opening.
-The building's eclectic graphic exterior was created by The Common House, a neighboring creative cooperative for visual artists which seeks to enhance communities.
+The building's eclectic graphic exterior was created by The Common House, a neighboring creative cooperative for visual artists who seek to enhance communities.

 For more information about pickups and deliveries, or to volunteer, please contact email@example.com, or stop by at 2102 Common St.